 Virtual presentations should be considered and crafted with the same level of mindfulness as in-person presentations.

 COVID-19 has changed the way we communicate with each other in business.
-Virtual presentations, virtual meetings and even virtual conferences have become the norm in 2020.
+Virtual presentations, virtual meetings and even virtual conferences have become the norm.
 Post pandemic, we are still highly likely to be living in a world of virtual presentations in the future.

 The good news is that virtual presentations don’t have to be boring and they won’t be if you follow and embrace these 5 powerful tips.

 Virtual presentations and in-person presentations have a great deal in common.
 You still need to capture your audience’s attention, interest, curiosity and keep it.

 Virtual presentations have increased presentation and public speaking anxiety for many, far more than in-person presenting.

 Not physically having your audience in the room with you or not being able to see them online makes many people uncomfortable.
 The absence of direct feedback in terms of eye contact, facial expressions, body language and easy interaction becomes an issue.

 The fact is, if you approach and craft virtual presentations with the same level of attention, creativity and intention to connect with your audience, it becomes much easier and far more impactful.
 When it comes to presenting, we need to think of virtual presentations as real presentations; after all, that’s what they are.

 Tip 2 – Step it up